kpocius/gts-cleaner/README.md

    python main.py
    ```

+3. If you are happy with Dry Run results, set `"dryrun": false` and run it again.

 ## Warning

-- This script permanently deletes posts.
-Make sure to review the settings before running it.
+- This script permanently deletes posts!
+Make sure to run it with `"dryrun": true` first.
 - Back up any important data if necessary.

 ## Contributions